 For HTML5 and Opera GX, that should be all you need to do; however, if your network setup blocks any of this, then you can customise the settings for the webserver in your Preferences for the relevant platform.
 (Here, we show HTML5, but Opera GX has its own set of values also.)

-Regarding the manual, there is an important distinction to make here before we begin:
+There is an important distinction to make here before we begin:

 The online manual will always reflect the current stable or beta release (depending on which URL you visited), which may not be the same as the version you are using.
 The online manual (especially the English one) will receive typo fixes and smaller changes usually pretty frequently and quickly after a bug is found, so if you do not need a downloaded copy we would recommend this route.